XEND IT (XEND) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 XEND IT Historical Price

-According to the latest data gathered on XEND IT live price page, the current price of XEND IT is 0.000024USD.
+According to the latest data gathered on XEND IT live price page, the current price of XEND IT is 0USD.
 The circulating supply of XEND IT(XEND) is

 In the past 24 hours, XEND IT has shown a price movement of